Lattice simulations of Abelian gauge fields coupled to axions during Inflation: Results of the simulation

 \subsection{Energy density}

 In this section we show the evolution of the energy density of the gauge field $\rho_{\rm GF}$ during the simulation.
 We first show results from the same simulation of the last section with $\xi\simeq2.9$.
 In the upper panel of \cref{fig:rhoGF} we show the evolution of $a^4\rho_{\rm GF}$ computed as an average energy density over the $N^3$ points of the lattice.
 We show both the results for the first scheme defined by \cref{eq:lapl_old,eq:1d} (dashed blue line) and for the improved scheme of \cref{eq:lapl,eq:1d} (blue line).
 To check the accuracy of the lattice result, comparing it to an analytical prediction would be valuable.
-Unfortunately, an exact analytical result does not exist for a time-dependent $\xi$, and we can only compare the lattice result to the ones obtained in the literature for a constant $\xi$.
+Unfortunately, an exact analytical result does not exist for a time-dependent $\xi$.
+However, we can compare the lattice results to the ones obtained in the literature for a constant $\xi$, as it is slowly varying during slow-roll.
 For a constant $\xi\gg1$, the energy density can be approximated as \cite{Anber_2010}: